A boosted second-order convex splitting algorithm based on gradient flows

-The subsequent sections outline the structure of the remaining content.
-Section \ref{sec:conv:pre_ls_1} introduces essential analytical tools, presents the proposed second-order convex splitting with line search and preconditioning, and provides a comprehensive global convergence analysis with KL properties.
-Section \ref{sec:pre} presents detailed numerical tests to showcase the effectiveness of the proposed algorithms.
-We also give an in-depth exploration of preconditioning and line search techniques.
-We also give a conclusion in Section \ref{sec:conclusion}.
+The remainder of this paper is organized as follows.
+Section \ref{sec:conv:pre_ls_1} introduces some essential analytical tools and presents the proposed second-order convex splitting scheme, which incorporates line search and preconditioning techniques.
+A comprehensive global convergence analysis with KL properties under different assumptions is introduced in Section \ref{sec:conv_analysis}.
+In Section \ref{sec:pre}, we discuss the preconditioning technique and present detailed numerical tests to demonstrate the effectiveness of the proposed splitting scheme.
+Finally, we discuss the implications of the preconditioning and line search strategies and summarize our main findings in Section \ref{sec:conclusion}.